Umbundu

 Umbundu, also known as Angolan, South Mbundu (autonym úmbúndú), one of many Bantu languages, is the most widely-spoken autochthonous language of Angola.
-Its speakers are known as Ovimbundu and are an ethnic group constituting a third of Angola's population.
-Their homeland is the Central Highlands of Angola and the coastal region west of these highlands, including the cities of Benguela and Lobito.
-Because of recent internal migration, there are now also large communities in the capital Luanda and its surrounding province, as well as in Lubango.
+Its speakers are known as Ovimbundu, an ethnic group that constitutes a third of Angola's population and whose homeland is the Central Highlands of Angola and the coastal region west of the highlands, including the cities of Benguela and Lobito.
+Because of recent internal migration, there are now also large communities in the capital, Luanda, and in its surrounding province, as well as in Lubango.